Anastasius of Persia

-Saint Anastasius of Persia (whose given name was Magundat), was originally a Zoroastrian soldier in the Sasanian army.
-He later became a convert to Christianity and was martyred in 628.
+Saint Anastasius of Persia, also known by his native name Magundat, was a Zoroastrian soldier in the Sasanian army who later became a convert to Christianity and was martyred in 628.

 Biography

 Anastasius was born in the city of Ray.
-He was the son of a magus named Bau.
-He had a brother whose name is unknown.
-He was a cavalryman in the army of Khosrow II (r.
+He was the son of a magus named Bavi.
+He was a soldier in the army of Khosrow II (r.
 590–628) and participated in the capture of the True Cross in Jerusalem, which was carried to the Sasanian capital Ctesiphon.

 The occasion prompted him to ask for information about the Christian religion.
-He then experienced a conversion of faith, left the army, became a Christian, and afterwards a monk at the monastery of Saint Savvas (Mar Saba) in Jerusalem.
+He then experienced a conversion of faith, left the army, became a Christian, and afterwards a monk in Jerusalem.
 He was baptized by Modestus, receiving the Christian name Anastasius to honor the resurrection of Jesus Christ ("Anástasis" in Greek).

-After seven years of monastic observance, he was moved by the Holy Ghost to go in quest of martyrdom and went to Caesarea, then subject to the Sasanians.
+After seven years of monastic observance, he went to Caesarea, then subject to the Sasanians.
 There he interrupted and ridiculed the Zoroastrian priests for their religion, and was as a result arrested by the local marzban, taken prisoner, cruelly tortured to make him abjure, and finally carried down near the Euphrates, to a place called Barsaloe (or Bethsaloe according to the Bollandists), where his tortures were continued while at the same time the highest honors in the service of King Khosrow II as a magus were promised him if he would renounce Christianity.

 Finally, after refusing to abjure, with seventy others, he was strangled to death and decapitated on January 22, 628.